 News outlets should be more circumspect when reporting on vulnerabilities.
 They should have evidence before declaring that a certain vulnerability is what enabled a cyberattack.
 They should weigh the severity of vulnerabilities before making conclusions about them.
 And if someone really finds a severe vulnerability, it may be wisest to first go to the Bug Bounty Program instead of a news outlet.

 At the same time, the University should understand the danger of a misinformed press and should be as clear with the press as possible.
 Perhaps FoHo’s sensational reporting was enabled in part by the fact that the University did not directly answer any of the FoHo’s questions other than the one about the LDAP vulnerability.
 Nonetheless, the FoHo hardly gave the University any time to reply, sending out 17 questions at 2 a.m. and requiring a response by 11 a.m.
-(This echoes the 40-minute deadline the FoHo gave Queer Chart when first contacting them.)
+(This echoes the 40-minute deadline the FoHo gave Queer Chart when contacting them shortly before publication.)

 There are many more steps the University should take to improve email security and vulnerability reports.
 The Bug Bounty Program is a good first step, but the University should be more proactive about publicizing this program and be more timely in responding to good-faith vulnerability reports.
 The notification of phishing attacks was only done on Canvas and UIT’s website; it would have been far more effective to use email to reach all students.
 If UIT doesn’t keep students adequately informed, that’s when the Fountain Hopper will fill in the gap.